AAP127/ECE196_team10/milestones_progress.md

 - Successfully printed enclosure for device
 - Assembled first prototype PCB
 - Implemented Firebase DB in between computer server and webfront
+- Real-time parking data transfer from the device to the website via Bluetooth has not yet been achieved

 <img src="source/pcb/PCB_Enclosure.jpg" alt="Image of algorithm operation" width="50%" height="auto">